pinkbunny1/kakao/README.md

 ## About
 Kakao is the most popular messaging app from South Korea.
-They provide PC and Mobile devices.
+They provide Kakao app for PC and Mobile devices.
 I tried to clone their app and add messaging feature in the backend with socket.io and express modules.

 ## To do :point_up: